 To control the level of glucose I need to give my finger a shot to get a sample of blood.
-This is collected with special strips connected to a device which tells us the level.
-It should be between 70 and 100 mg/dl but, unfortunately, it is not always the case.
+This is collected with special strips connected to a device which tells us the blood sugars level.
+It should be between 70 and 100 mg/dl (or between 4 and 5.5 mmol/L) but, unfortunately, it is not always the case.

-Being so young, I am currently fed through a nasogastric catheter.
-I normally get soy milk formula and cereals without gluten during the day and dextrose 10% during the night.
-Every two hours I need to check my glucose levels and if needed we make adjustments.
+When I was diagnosed, being 6 months old, I was mainly fed through a nasogastric tube.
+I normally got soy milk formula and cereals without gluten during the day and dextrose 10% during the night.
+Every two hours I needed to check my glucose levels and if needed we make adjustments.

-I started with small 60 ml baby-bottles introduced through the catheter in two hours.
+I started with small 60 ml baby-bottles introduced through the NG tube in two hours.
 Then I would do a thirty minutes break and check how long my levels of glucose were lasting stable.
-After two months in the hospital, with the support of my family, I have managed to tolerate bigger baby-bottles, at a higher pace and with longer breaks among meals.
-I was sometimes reaching two hour breaks… I am a champion!
+After two months in the hospital, with the support of my family, I managed to tolerate bigger baby-bottles, at a higher pace and with longer breaks among meals.
+I was sometimes reaching two hour breaks… I was a real champion!

-Even if we manage to keep stable levels of glucose we can never be overconfident.
+Even if we somehow manage to keep blood sugars stable we can never be overconfident.
 Sometimes I can go into hypoglycemia very quickly for many reasons: my hormones might be very active, it might be too hot, or too cold, I may have laughed or played too much, I may have been sick, or have a nightmare or a very nice dream.

 When I have hypoglycemia sometimes I sweat, I am sleepy, tired or irritable.
 If this is the case, my levels need to be measured immediately.
-However, in other occasions, I can go into hypoglycemia with no symptoms and this is why controls need to be made every two hours.
-Hopefully when I am older I will need to make controls only every three or four hours, depending on how my body evolves.
+However, in other occasions, I can go into hypoglycemia with no symptoms and this is why controls need to be made frequently.

 You might be wondering how a baby can eat every two hours to survive.
-This was always the case till some time ago it was discovered that cornstarch (CS) is a useful treatment for GSD.
-Being slow absorption food, it helps to maintain stable level of glucose for longer periods.
-I am still too young to take all the CS I need but I have already started trying it.
-The beginning is always difficult given that it is not easy for a baby to digest raw CS but I am sure the effort will be worth it.
+This used to be the case till some time ago it was discovered that cornstarch (CS) is a useful treatment for GSD.
+Being a slow absorption carbohydrate, it helps to maintain blood sugars stable for longer periods.

-Even if CS works well, I will need to have a very strict diet during all my life and there will be many things I cannot eat (i.e. fruits).
-This is why I will need to take multivitamins, probiotics and other substances to cover the gaps in my diet.
+As you can read in the blog, even if CS works well, I will need to have a very strict diet during all my life and there will be many things I cannot eat (i.e. fruits).
+This is why I will need to take multivitamins and many other supplements to cover the gaps in my diet.

 In any case, the main function of neupogen is to promote the creation of neutrophils.
 It makes me have a higher neutrophils count and be more protected against potential infections.
 I will never have standard levels but, at least, I will hopefully keep decent ones.
 Last but not least, it is very important to calculate the right amount of neupogen to be provided because if I get too much during long time I could suffer leukemia.